dfinity/candid/spec/Candid.md

 #### Options

-The null type coerces into any option type:
+The null type and the reserved type coerce into any option type:
 ```
 C[null <: opt <t>](null) = null
 ```